2021 in Kerala: December

 1 Dec – Kerala Police reveals that the death of two models in a car crash at Kochi was after a drug addict named Saiju Thankachan chased them from No. 18 Hotel Fort Kochi with intentions to attack them.

 2 Dec – A Communist Party of India (Marxist) local secretary was killed by assailants in Thiruvalla.

 6 Dec – A higher secondary student from Kollam district through his article written in Kerala Sasthra Sahithya Parishad publication, refutes Pseudoscientific claims and false information spread by Alexander Jacob IPS in a speech given to students.

 8 Dec – Governor of Kerala Arif Mohammad Khan writes a letter to Chief minister of Kerala in which he conveys his dissent towards political interference in administration of Universities and Higher Education in Kerala.

 15 Dec – Balussery Government Girls Higher Secondary School in Kozhikode district implemented a Gender neutral uniform for its students.
 Muslim organizations protested against this move.

 16 Dec – E. Sreedharan announced that he is quitting active politics.

 17 Dec – a 22-year-old girl named Krishnapriya was killed by stabbing and setting ablaze by a 30 year old RSS affiliated youth and stalker named Nandakumar at Thikkodi, Kozhikode district.
 The killer also died on the following day succumbing to burns.

 18 Dec - An internal mail leaked from Kerala Medical Services Corp Ltd reveals massive corruptions and misappropriation that has taken place under the garb of emergency purchase in the organisation during COVID-19 pandemic in India.

 19 Dec – Social Democratic Party of India state secretary and a Bharatiya Janata Party OBC Morcha leader were brutally murdered in a span of less than 12 hours by assailants in separate incidents in Alappuzha.

 22 Dec – Kerala High Court orders Government of Kerala to pay Rs.
 1.5 lakh as compensation to an 8-year-old girl who was humiliated by Pink Police at Attingal on August.

 25 Dec – Violent clashes by migrant labourers at labour camp of Anna Kitex Group in Kizhakkambalam.
 Certain labourers attacked Kerala Police and torch the official vehicle.

 Deaths

 January

+3 - Anil Panachooran, poet and lyricist.

 31 – C. V. Jacob, owner of Synthite Group.